healthysustainablecities/global-indicators/documentation/readme.md

 ### Data Folder
 On the repo, the data folder is empty.
 You need to obtain the input data and place them in this folder.

+### Set up scripts
-### setup_aggr.py and setup_sp.py
-These are modules that do not need to be run.
+setup_config.py, setup_aggr.py and setup_sp.py are modules that do not need to be run.
 Instead they work in the background and set up the definitions for different functions needed to run the Sample Points script (sp.py) and Aggregation script (aggr.py).
 In essence, they work as packages for the main process running scripts.
 For information on the difference of Scripts and Modules, you can look [HERE](https://realpython.com/run-python-scripts/).

-### setup_config.py
-Run this script first.
-This script sets the configuration files for the project parameters and each city study region.
-Before running this script, the configuration folder will be empty.

 ### sp.py
-Run this script second.
+Run this script after conducting the pre-processing for your study regions.
 After projecting the data into the applicable crs, this script calculates data for the sample points.
 1. First, intersection and population density are calculated for each sample point’s local walkable neighborhood.
 The script works for either the multiprocessing or single thread methods.
 1. It then creates the pandana network for each sample point.
 1. Next, the proximity of a sample point to each destination type is calculated within a certain distance (x).
 The distance is converted to a binary 0 or 1.
 0 meaning the destination is not within the predetermined distance x, and 1 meaning that the destination is within the preset distance x.